neyrinckaudio/docs/docs/vcontrolpro/documentation/index.md

 [See the full compatibility list](https://neyrinck.com/vcpro-compatibility/){ .md-button }

-# Setting Up Midi Controllers
-#### Command 8, FaderPort, ioStation 24c

-For surfaces that use MIDI to connect to a computer, follow these instructions to add a surface to V-Control Pro.

-* Open the V-Control Pro Setups Window.
-* Click on + Add New under the Controllers section.
-* Click on the item with the name of the Midi controller you are using.
-Now the surface should be shown in the Controllers section of Setups.
-* Click on the surface in the Controllers section of Setups and set the Midi input and output ports that it is using.
-The ports might have been automatically set, but you should confirm the ports are correct.

-<a id="setting-up-pro-tools"></a>

 # Setting Up Pro Tools

 V-Control Pro uses the HUI protocol with Pro Tools Studio/Ultimate to provide for 8, 16, 24, or 32 channels of control.
 The Pro Tools Midi Peripherals window must be configured to use V-Control Pro's virtual Midi ports for Pro Tools to communicate with V-Control Pro.